theivyzhang/Robot_RandomWalk/README.md

 1. Run `docker-compose exec ros bash` (`docker-compose up` has to be running)
 2. Run `source /opt/ros/melodic/setup.bash`
 3. To make the simulation less computationally expensive on your computer, you can run the 2D simulation we have seen in class.
 To install it, you can run `apt install ros-melodic-nav2d-tutorials`.
 4. After running `roscore`, here is the command to start the simulation: `rosrun stage_ros stageros /opt/ros/melodic/share/nav2d_tutorials/world/tutorial.world`.
 To see whether it was successful,
 5. Open your browser to `localhost:8080/vnc.html` and click connect.
+6. In another terminal, do the above steps and run `python <file name>` where "file name" is the name of my python file on your computer.
-6. The robotic simulator is now running in your browser.
+7. The robotic simulator is now running in your browser.

 ## 3. To terminate